 Skip to content

-How Much Does It Cost to Run Evaporative (Swamp) Cooler?
+How Much Does It Cost to Run an Evaporative (Swamp) Cooler?

 In dry climates a swamp cooler delivers whole-room cooling on fan-level watts — a fraction of refrigerated AC.
 At the US-average rate of 16.5¢/kWh, running an evaporative cooler costs about $16.04/month ($192.49/year) at typical use.
 Adjust the watts, hours, and your rate below for your exact number.